-g) Score as follows:
+f) Score as follows:

 If the procedure was not performed for safety reasons or refused for other reasons, score "Did not attempt/refused."
-Do not have the participant complete the Repeated Chair Stands.
+Skip the repeated chair stands.

 If participant attempted but was unable to arise even using their arms, score as "unable to stand."
-Do not have the participant complete the Repeated Chair Stands.

-If the participant uses arms on the single chair stand, score as "Used arms."
-Do not have the participant complete the Repeated Chair Stands.
+If the participant uses arms to stand up, score as "rises using arms."